|

 from which one opponent can strike the other, after factoring in theabove elements.

 For example, a faster opponent's maai is farther away than a slower opponent.
-It is ideal for one opponent

 to maintain maai while preventing the other from doing so.